eclipse/epsilon-website/mkdocs/docs/doc/articles/simulink-stateflow/index.md

 *Help > Install New Software...*

-In your eclipse installation make sure to go to Help > Install New Software... and in the pop up window add the Epsilon's Update Site (Interim) and select the "Epsilon Simulink Integration" and proceed with the installation.
+In your eclipse installation make sure to go to Help > Install New Software... and in the pop up window add the Epsilon's Update Site and select the "Epsilon Simulink Integration" and proceed with the installation.
 Make sure that you have "Epsilon Core", "Epsilon Core Developement Tools" and their dependencies already Installed.
 Click here for more details.

 Once installed, make sure to add to the Eclipse Preferences (Eclipse > Preferences...) the path of the Simulink library directory and the Matlab Engine Jar.
 You will find them in the Preference dialog under the tabs Epsilon > Simulink.